 Paper is the site of poetry,

-and in the case of jewelry.
+and in the case of jewelry,

-the unexpected side of both.
+the unexpected site of both.